lifex: a flexible, high performance library for the numerical solution of complex finite element problems: Software description

-Omitting the \verb|-g| flag reads an existing parameter file and runs the simulation.
+A parameter file can easily be set up using any text editor, without need to recompile the source code.
+Finally, omitting the \verb|-g| flag in the command above, an existing parameter file is read and the simulation subsequently run.

-The \texttt{ParamHandler} class of \lifex{} extends the \texttt{deal.II} class by two main functionalities: \begin{description} \item[verbosity control:] by default, only parameters considered with a \textit{standard} verbosity are printed.
+The \texttt{ParamHandler} class of \lifex{} extends the \texttt{deal.II} class by two main functionalities: \begin{description} \item[verbosity control:] By default, only parameters declared to have a \textit{standard} verbosity are printed.
 In order to customize the user experience, the verbosity of each parameter can be decreased (\textit{minimal}) or increased (\textit{full}) from the source code.
-A parameter file containing a minimal (full) set of parameters can be generated by passing the optional flag \verb|minimal| (\verb|full|) to the \verb|-g| flag, respectively:
+A parameter file containing a minimal (full) set of parameters can be generated by passing the optional flag \verb|minimal| (\verb|full|) to the \verb|-g| flag:

 If the \verb|-g| is provided without any further specification, the intermediate level of verbosity is assumed.